Anthonyma0706/brain_tf_app/README.md

 where all the names in the list will be the same for data_cortex and data_pons.
 At the beginning of the app, we load those datasets as list, then based on the region selected by user, the corresponding dataset is assigned to the input_new() list in server.R, which will be updated by the update button, see server.R for more details.
+### central dogma of retrieving information in datasets using TF input list
+In this app you might see **TF_and_ext** (dataframe) a lot throughout the functions.R used in the app (tab2, tab3), this is due to the different format of tf in the  datasets we have.
+In tf_regulons data(the table on display in tab 1) all the tfs are raw (ex.
+Arx, Lef1), without any confidence annotation.
+While in cell activity data and timeseries data in tab2 and tab3, all tfs have suffix ext and weights (E2f1_extended (133g) and E2f1 (122g)) *tf with no '_extended' attached on are those with high confidence annotation; tf with extended are those with relatively low confidence annotation*
+The point is to use the high annotation data(regular TF type) if we have it; if not, we use the ext type tf data; If we have no data related to this tf, we will do nothing (not display it in the app).
+There are multiple functions to identify the tf type we have in the data, retrieve the data and so on.
+For instance, **TF_and_ext** is produced using one of the functions, it has columns of value and type that can be understood as booleans, which will be used later to identify the tf annotation type.